vedants254/Survey-analysis-assistant/README.md

 ## Overview

 A production-grade Historical Multi-Table Data Analysis Platform built with LangGraph that provides conversational AI-powered analysis of CSV/Excel files with temporal comparison capabilities.
 The system uses an 8-node workflow orchestration engine to process multiple data files, align time series, generate Python analysis code, and provide intelligent insights.
-## Note :
-As I'm not very familiar with Frontend tech stack, I have used Kiro's Claude and gemini cli to make that.
-Along with that, for few parts such as for celery workers integration and few sections of fast api (as im still learning that),  I have used.
-All code integration done with very thoughtful and each code review.

 ## Features

 ### Core Capabilities